 NETAP Training Courses and Associated Materials

-FEMA P-154, Rapid Visual Screening of Buildings for Potential Seismic Hazards (In-Person Training and Live Webinar)
+FEMA P-154, Rapid Visual Screening of Buildings for Potential Seismic Hazards

 In this training, participants learn how to identify potentially hazardous buildings before earthquakes occur, according to the methodology set forth in the Third Edition of FEMA P-154, Rapid Visual Screening of Buildings for Potential Seismic Hazards.
 The training covers methods and processes that enable personnel to rapidly screen buildings for their expected safety and usability during and after earthquakes.
 Local officials can use these data to plan and prioritize further engineering and vulnerability analysis, emergency-response needs, and mitigation projects.
 The Third Edition document was completed on January 2015, and includes an additional level of screening form, as well as many other enhancements.
 The webinar on FEMA P-154 is a condensed version of the in-person training and does not include a class exercise.